ReadsPrice & TrendIs Bitcoin Cheap or Stretched?

 How today's price compares to its 200-day average.
 Below the average is the cheap side; far above it has marked past peaks.

-What cheap and stretched look like in dollars
+3. What do cheap and stretched look like in dollars?

 Cheap below